These horror books for teens mix mystery, ghost stories, and creepy adventures, perfect for young adults craving chills and twists.

 They stumble upon The Dark Library, and secret books of alchemy and ancient remedies are discovered.

-Father forbids that they ever enter the room again, but this only peaks Victor's curiosity more.
+Father forbids that they ever enter the room again, but this only piques Victor's curiosity more.
 When Konrad falls gravely ill,

-Elizabeth, Henry, and Victor immediately set out to find assistance in a man who was once known for his alchemical works to help create the formula.
+Elizabeth, Henry, and Victor immediately set out to find assistance from a man who was once known for his alchemical works to help create the formula.

 Determination and the unthinkable outcome of losing his brother spur Victor on in the quest for the three ingredients that will save Konrad's life.